aaronbloomfield/pdr/labs/lab03/index.md

 How should the program know when you are finished providing input?
 There are a couple of ways to do this.

-- Only read in one line, and not accept any more input
+- Only read in one line, and not accept any more input -- if you handle it this way, you will have to use the `getline()` method, but this is likely the harder way to deal with it.
-- Read in input until cin.good() method returns false; **this will require entering a Control-D at the end of the provided input.**
+- Read in input until `cin.good()` method returns `false`; **this will require entering a Control-D at the end of the provided input** (i.e., enter a line of the postfix expression, hit Enter, and then hit Control-D).
+The input we provide during the execution will provide the Control-D at the end of said input.

 Either way is fine.
 Our test scripts will send in all the input on a single line, and will provide a Control-D if necessary.
 So whichever